 - Surgery to remove a small part of the brain which is the underlying cause of the epilepsy.
-This is only a suitable option if your seizures start in one small area of your brain (this means it is only possible for a minority of people with epilepsy).
+Epilepsy surgery is only a suitable option if your seizures start in one small area of your brain (this means it is only possible for a minority of people with epilepsy).
 It may be considered when medication fails to prevent seizures.
 However, there are risks from operations.
-Only a small number of people with epilepsy are suitable for surgery and, even for those who are, there are no guarantees of success.
+Only a small number of people with epilepsy are suitable for surgery.
+Even for those who are, there are no guarantees of success.
 Surgical techniques continue to improve and surgery may become an option for more and more people in the future.

-- Vagal nerve stimulation is a treatment for epilepsy, where a small generator is implanted under the skin below the left collarbone.
+- Vagal nerve stimulation is a treatment for epilepsy.
+A small generator is implanted under the skin below the left collarbone.
 The vagus nerve is stimulated to reduce the frequency and intensity of seizures.
 This can be suitable for some people with seizures that are difficult to control with medication.

-- The ketogenic diet is a diet very high in fat, low in protein and almost carbohydrate-free which can be effective in the treatment of difficult-to-control seizures in children.
+- The ketogenic diet is a diet very high in fat, low in protein and almost carbohydrate-free.
+This diet can be effective in the treatment of difficult-to-control seizures in children.

 What is the outlook for people with epilepsy?

 The success in preventing seizures by medication varies depending on your type of epilepsy.
-For example, if no underlying cause can be found for your seizures (idiopathic epilepsy), you have a very good chance that medication can fully control your seizures.
+For example, if no underlying cause can be found for your seizures (idiopathic epilepsy), there is a very good chance that medication can fully control your seizures.
 Seizures caused by some underlying brain problems may be more difficult to control.